-Bowie State University does not discriminate on the basis of race, color, religion, national origin, sex, age, or handicap in its programs and activities as required by federal (Title VI, Title IX, Section 504) and state laws and regulations.
+Bowie State University does not discriminate on the basis of race, color, religion, national origin, sex, age, disability, gender or marital status in its programs and activities.

-The following person has been designated to handle inquiries regarding the University's nondiscrimination policies:
+The University's Equity Compliance Officer has been designated to handle inquiries regarding the University's non-discrimination policies:

-Melanie Barr, EEO Officer Bowie State University 14000 Jericho Park Road Bowie, MD 20715 mbarr@bowiestate.edu
+Equity Compliance Officer c/o Office of the President Bowie State University 14000 Jericho Park Road Bowie, MD 20715 301-860-3442

-For further information, please visit http://wdcrobcolp01.ed.gov/CFAPPS/OCR/contactus.cfm for the address and phone number of the office that serves your area, or call 1-800-421-3481.
+For further information, please visit http://wdcrobcolp01.ed.gov/CFAPPS/OCR/contactus.cfm for the address and phone number of the office that serves your area or call 1-800-421-3481.